 I’m sure all of our readers find it rather obvious that women are just as good, popular, and hardworking as the men of wrestling and deserve the same opportunities.
 However, some commentators on Holzerman’s piece were found still clinging to rather outdated notions about women in wrestling, notably the standard, and wholly counter-factual trope that wrestling fans aren’t “ready” to see the intergender matchups Holzerman proposed.
 Again, anyone who follows us sees that as laughable.
 We’ve covered numerous intergender matchups across the globe, including classic moments like Sara Del Rey becoming CHIKARA’s top good “guy” by defeating Claudio Castagnoli and Rachel Summerlyn choking out bad, bad motherfucker Scot Summers to become the face of ACW.
 Frankly, anyone who pays any real attention to wrestling outside of the corporate universe knows it’s entirely ridiculous to suggest wrestling fans are anything but eager to see intergender bouts that give women an opportunity to be on an equal playing field with their male peers.

 But some people don’t pay attention, unfortunately, and oppose gender equality in wrestling, rather ferociously.
-What makes many of those against equality in wrestling so intractable is the same flawed thinking that makes those against equality in other spheres of life so mentally stagnant: they attempt to turn their objective bias against women or ignorance about wrestling into objective statements of fact.
-We never hear “I don’t like intergender matches,” and rarely “I don’t like women’s wrestling,” just like we won’t hear, “I don’t like gay people.”
+What makes many of those against equality in wrestling so intractable is the same flawed thinking that makes those against equality in other spheres of life so intransigent: they attempt to turn their objective bias against women or ignorance about wrestling into objective statements of fact.
+We never hear “I don’t like intergender matches,” and rarely “I don’t like women’s wrestling.”
 Instead we hear bizarre proclamations, like statements women’s wrestling/intergender wrestling is the domain of “fetish” promotions.
 We hear that “society” is not “ready” to see men and women fight.
 Of course, we hear that “women don’t draw.”
-Likewise, it’s usually, “‘Studies’ suggest kids do worse in gay households.”
 None of these things are true, of course.
 They’re merely attempts to paint personal ignorance or bias as detached analysis.
 As long as it is presented as such, people can continue to criticize equality as serious people who are just Telling It Like It Is and and disparage those seeking equality as being “out of touch” zealots or “militant” crusaders.

 There’s no way to look through the matches below and make any of those “traditional” arguments against intergender wrestling.
 To attempt to do so is to place yourself outside of reasonable discourse on Pro Wrestling.
 It’s to say that not only are you ignorant of the topic you are discussing, but you are willfully so.
 It’s to say you should not be taken seriously, because you have chosen to not take the facts seriously.